mo-sharif/angular-stuff/README.md

 Internally to the Subject, subscribe does not invoke a new execution that delivers values.
 It simply registers the given Observer in a list of Observers, similarly to how addListener usually works in other libraries and languages.

 Every Subject is an Observer.
 It is an object with the methods next(v), error(e), and complete().
 To feed a new value to the Subject, just call next(theValue), and it will be multicasted to the Observers registered to listen to the Subject.

-The follow example shows the basic usage of an Rx.BehaviorSubject class.

 ```
 // Since a Subject is an Observer, this also means you may provide a Subject as the argument to the subscribe of any Observable